doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

    :local:
    :depth: 2

-The Software bill of materials is a Python script that provide a list of used licenses for a build application or for specific files.
+The Software Bill of Materials (SBOM) is a :ref:`west <zephyr:west>` extension command that can be invoked by ``west sbom``.
+It provides a list of used licenses for an application build or the specific files.
-The script can be used with the west tool.

 .. note::
-    The Software bill of materials script is experimental.
+    Generating list of licenses from an application build is experimental.
     The accuracy of detection is constantly verified.
     Both implementation and usage may change in the future.

 Overview
 ********

-The Software bill of materials script uses different types of detectors, depending on the configuration.
-For a description of the detectors, see :ref:`Detectors` section.
-The choice of detector will affect the detection speed and may also affect the detection coverage.

-It is possible to create a list of licenses both for the built application and for the specified directory.
+The process of using the ``sbom`` command involves the following steps:

+#.
+Create list of input files based on provided command line arguments,
+   for example, all source files used for building a specific application.
+   For details, see :ref:`west_sbom Specifying input`.

+#.
+Detect the license applied to each file,
+   for example, read `SPDX identifier`_ from ``SPDX-License-Identifier`` tag.
+   For details, see :ref:`west_sbom Detectors`.

+#.
+Create output report containing all the files and license information related to them,
+   for example, write a report file in HTML format.
+   For details, see :ref:`west_sbom Specifying output`.

 Requirements
 ************

-The script requires additional Python packages to be installed.
+The SBOM command requires additional Python packages to be installed.

-Use the following commands to install the requirements for each repository.
+Use the following command to install the requirements.

 .. tabs::